slalom007/strava-running-analysis/README.md

 ## Visualisations

-The project currently generates three different visualisations:
+The project currently generates three different visualisations, all of which are available in the web dashboard:

 - **Weekly Running Distance:** A line plot showing the total distance run per week.
 - **Weekly Average Pace:** A line plot showing the average pace (min/km) per week.